 Facilitate group discussions or debates in class:

 Discussing a particular topic leads to a clear understanding of the basic concepts.
 Students feel more enthusiastic and invested in the class.
 As a teacher, you will come across new vertices of explaining a concept when listening to the concepts discussed by individual students.

 Assign group projects: You can divide the class into several groups and make each group work on a specific topic.
 This will inculcate a sense of belonging in them.
 Also, you will notice leadership skills in some, giving rise to future leads.
 Projects help students work on their communication skills, managerial ideas, and time when done in groups.

 Make students check each other’s work: This is mostly possible in the primary levels when you make your students appear for a spelling exam and interchange their copies after everyone has finished writing.
 It will inculcate a sense of accountability in each student, to be honest, and help their peer learn the correct spelling.
 Also, you will notice some serious friendships building up this way.

 The concept of peer learning has developed with time and has made an adequate contribution to the field of education.
 For example, they are making students self-reliant and more outspoken about the situation in their minds.
 Also, students find it easy to brainstorm ideas and generate a gradual understanding of the concepts they were doubtful about.

-Author Bio: Raymond M. Fernandez lives in New York, the USA, and is well versed in various essay writing tools online.
+Author Bio: Raymond M. Fernandez lives in New York, USA, and is well-versed in various essay writing tools online.
 Students reach out to her for adequate help with grammar checker tools and plagiarism detectors.
 Also, she has recently joined the core team of MyAssignmenthelp.com as a visiting advisor in internal affairs.